What is a Minimum Viable Product?

 - Learn what resonates with the company’s target market and what doesn’t

-In addition to allowing your company to validate an idea for a product without having to build the entire product, an MVP can also help minimize the time and resources you might otherwise commit to building a product that won’t succeed.
+In addition to allowing your company to validate an idea for a product without building the entire product, an MVP can also help minimize the time and resources you might otherwise commit to building a product that won’t succeed.

-How do you actually develop a minimum viable product, and how will your team know when you have an MVP that’s ready for launch?
+How do you develop a minimum viable product, and how will your team know when you have an MVP ready for launch?
 Here are a few strategic steps to take.

-The first step in developing your MVP, before weighing which features to build, is to make sure the product will align with your team’s or your company’s strategic goals.
+Before weighing which features to build, the first step in developing your MVP is to make sure the product will align with your team’s or your company’s strategic goals.

 What are those goals?
 Are you working toward a revenue number in the coming six months?
 Do you have limited resources?
 These questions might affect whether now is even the time to start developing a new MVP.

 Also, ask what purpose this minimum viable product will serve.
-Will it attract new users in a market adjacent to the market for your existing products?
+For example, will it attract new users in a market adjacent to the market for your existing products?
 If that is one of your current business objectives, then this MVP plan might be strategically viable.

-Start identifying specific problems you want to solve, or improvements you want to enable, for your user persona.
+2. Start identifying specific problems you want to solve or improvements you want to enable for your user persona.

 You will need to be strategic in deciding which limited functionality to include in your MVP.
-You can base these decisions on a number of factors, including:
+You can base these decisions on several factors, including: